 A must on every New Orleans travel itinerary, the French Quarter is the heart of the city.
 Elegant architecture and lively music fill the colorful lanes.
 Immersing yourself in the historic French Quarter is a must do in New Orleans.

 Start at the Jean Lafitte National Historical Park Visitor Center.
-The small museum is one of the Free Things To Do New Orleans – and the onsite rangers are helpful with questions (plus they have free bathrooms).
+The small museum is one of the free things to do in New Orleans.
+The onsite rangers are helpful with questions and there’s free bathrooms.

-After learning about the city, the best way to get your bearings in the French Quarter is by simply strolling the picturesque streets.
+After learning about the city, get your bearings by strolling the picturesque streets.
 While wandering is highly encouraged during your 3 Day New Orleans Itinerary, you will want to make sure to take in these top sights.

 Jackson Square

 A National Historic Landmark, Jackson Square is a central hub of activity in the French Quarter.
-Created in 1721 (but rebuilt after the 1788 Great New Orleans Fire), Jackson Square is styled after Place des Vosges in Paris.
+Created in 1721 (but rebuilt after the 1788 Great New Orleans Fire), the space is styled after Place des Vosges in Paris.
 With a central fountain and wrought iron fencing, it is undeniably beautiful.

 St. Louis Cathedral